tyrneh/options-implied-probability/README.md

 ## 2. Mental model for using OIPD

 > [!TIP]
-> If you only care about probability and do not want to manage volatility fitting directly, jump to [Section 3: Quickstart tutorial in computing market-implied probability distributions](#3-quickstart-tutorial-in-computing-market-implied-probability-distributions) and use `ProbCurve.from_chain(...)` or `ProbSurface.from_chain(...)`.
+> For non-technical users, you can safely skip this section and jump to [Section 3](#3-quickstart-tutorial-in-computing-market-implied-probability-distributions) to compute future market-implied probabilities.

 <br>